YruamaLairba/rust-lv2-more-examples/README.md

 ## Licensing

-Like original and rust-lvé-book example the code is published under the `ISC` license.
+Like original C and rust-lv2-book examples, the code is published under the `ISC` license.
 See the [LICENSE file](LICENSE.md) for more info.